TRUSTED BY OVER 82,000 GROWING BUMPS

 Consult Your Healthcare Provider: Your healthcare provider can recommend a prenatal vitamin based on your specific dietary needs, health history, and lifestyle.
 For instance, if you're carrying multiples, you might need a different vitamin formulation.

 Check the Nutrient Composition: A good prenatal vitamin should contain the essential nutrients mentioned above.
-Also, watch for the levels of vitamin A as too much can be harmful to the baby.
+Also, watch for the levels of vitamin A, as too much can be harmful to the baby.

-Consider the Form: Prenatal vitamins come in various forms including pills, chewables, and liquids.
+Consider the Form: Prenatal vitamins come in various forms, including pills, chewables, and liquids.
 If you struggle with swallowing pills or have morning sickness, a chewable or liquid form might be a better option.

 Quality Matters: Look for prenatal vitamins from reputable manufacturers.
 They should meet the standards set by organizations such as U.S. Pharmacopeia, ConsumerLab, or NSF International.